Herbert Stanley: Life and career

 He returned to Africa in 1931 to serve as High Commissioner for the United Kingdom in South Africa before his appointment as Governor of Southern Rhodesia in 1935, initially for a two-year term, but he was persuaded to remain in Salisbury until 1942, when he retired from active service.

 Upon his retirement, Stanley settled in Cape Town and was appointed chief commissioner of the Boy Scouts of South Africa.
 He died a widower in a Cape Town nursing home, aged 82, survived by two sons and two daughters.

-Family

-Herbert Stanley married Reniera Cloete, second daughter of Henry Cloete, in Cape Town in 1918.

-Reniera, Lady Stanley, was created a Dame Commander of the Order of the British Empire (DBE) in 1941.
-She predeceased her husband and was survived by their four children.